OPT-Mimic: Imitation of Optimized Trajectories for Dynamic Quadruped Behaviors: CONCLUSION

 \section{CONCLUSION}

 In this work, we investigated the use of trajectory optimizers to produce reference motions based on an SRB model, followed by imitation-based RL tracking to realize these motions on a full-order model for deployment on a physical Solo 8 robot.
 We characterized the various design decisions that arise when combining model-based trajectory optimization and model-free RL, with particular emphasis on analyzing feedforward configurations.
 In addition to achieving further motion variety beyond four motions and addressing the limitations discussed in the previous section, future work could explore training a single RL policy that can imitate a wide variety of reference motions via direct conditioning on those motions.
-This could be combined with a high level planner such that the RL policy acts as a learned whole body controller.